dtekcth/data101/src/workshop.md

 people" and search for the username of the other person, and then add them to the repository.

+The other person will receive an email from GitHub, and a notification on the GitHub website, informing them that they have been invited to the repository.
+Look at the invitation and accept it.
 The other person can now clone the repository in VS Code by using the same location text as before, something like `git@github.com:username/data101-workshop.git`, but with the username matching the owner of the repository.